a

 9. Recipients

 “Recipient” means a natural or legal person, public authority, agency or other body to which personal data is disclosed, whether or not it is a third party.
-However, public authorities which may receive personal data in the context of a specific investigation mandate under Union or Member State law shall not be considered as recipients; the processing of such data by the aforementioned authorities shall be carried out in accordance with the applicable data protection rules in accordance with the purposes of the processing.
+However, public authorities that may receive personal data in the context of a specific investigative mandate under Union or Member State law are not considered recipients; the processing of such data by the aforementioned authorities is carried out in accordance with the applicable data protection regulations in accordance with the purposes of the processing.

-“Third party” means a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct responsibility of the controller or processor, are authorised to process the personal data.
+“Third party” means a natural or legal person, public authority, agency or other body, other than the data subject, the controller, the processor and the persons who, under the direct authority of the controller or processor, are authorised to process the personal data.

 11. Consent

-A “consent” of the data subject is any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data concerning him or her.
+“Consent” of the data subject is any freely given, specific, informed and unambiguous indication of the data subject’s wishes, in the form of a statement or other clear affirmative action, by which the data subject signifies that he or she agrees to the processing of personal data concerning him or her.

 hotel@alpenhof-oberaudorf.de